mahedihasannoman/wp-project-installer/README.md

 Then open the `.config` file in a text editor and add your own value for these variables `mysql`, `dbuser`, `dbpass` & `php`

+If you want to create vhost automatically then you may need to change the values for the below variables as well.
+Currently it is just configured for MAMP.
+* `vhost_config` virtual host config file.
+* `stopApache` executable file path for stoping Apache.
+* `startApache` executable file path for starting Apache.

 That's all!

 ### Usage